eth-cscs/PythonHPC/intro/jupyterlab/python_hpc_markdown.md

-# TWR, 9 November 2019
-# This is a markdown file to demonstrate Shift Enter
+# This is an example markdown file to demonstrate Shift Enter

 Here is some regular text.